rubyworks/backload/README.md

     Copyright 2012 Rubyworks.

-it is modifiable and redistributable in accordance with the **BSD-2-Clause** license.
+It is modifiable and redistributable in accordance with the **BSD-2-Clause** license.

 See LICENSE.txt for details.